Brian Gothard Resume

 Results: Decreased cycle time by 30% and increased overall output by 25%.

-Assisted Plant Manager in planning and executing relocation of assembly department, helped determine the criteria for success, helped establish all tasks and timelines (i.e. equipment, personnel selection, plant layout, quality, production transition schedule, etc.), and coordinated all efforts at the old facility to ensure no loss of production time.
+Assisted Plant Manager in planning and executing relocation of entire assembly department to a new facility across town, helped determine the criteria for success, helped establish all tasks and timelines (i.e. equipment, personnel selection, plant layout, quality, production transition schedule, etc.), and coordinated all efforts at the old facility to ensure minimal loss of production time.
+(Conveyor Manufacturer)

 Results: Successfully relocated facility on time with negligible loss of production hours.

 Analyzed overall information requirements and suggested improvements, calculated and defined the necessary flow of information throughout the company, collaborated with Department Heads of Sales, Engineering, Fabrication, Assembly, Purchasing, and Controls to define inefficiencies and determine solutions, reported proposed solutions to VPs of Sales, Engineering, Manufacturing, and Controls to acquire approval of corrective action, supervised the execution of accepted improvements, determined the impact of applied changes and reported back to executive team.
 (Conveyor Manufacturer)